dekuNukem/duckyPad/getting_started.md

 The most obvious use case is putting your commonly used hotkeys on duckyPad!
 Simply create a profile and add them in.

 For many applications, you can find an official list of keyboard shortcuts.
-Just search `app_name shortcuts` on google.
+Just search `app_name shortcuts` on Google.

 Some examples: